cset-tsa/cset-tsa/README.md

 The Cyber Security Evaluation Tool (CSET-TSA) is a free, standalone desktop application developed by the U.S. Department of Homeland Security's Transportation Security Administration (TSA).
 It provides a structured, step-by-step approach for asset owners and operators to evaluate the security posture of their industrial control systems (ICS) and information technology (IT) networks.
 CSET-TSA helps organizations assess their cybersecurity practices against recognized government and industry standards.

+This release contains the AI, Incident Response, and CPG modules.

 ## Key Features and Benefits:

 - **Systematic Evaluation:** CSET-TSA guides users through a structured process, ensuring a consistent and repeatable assessment.